 The purchase of a home is the single most costly investment most people make, and you want to know what you are getting for your hard-earned money.
-It is important that you learn as much as possible about the condition of the home and the need for any major repairs before you buy, so that you can avoid any unpleasant surprises and difficulties later.
+It is important that you learn as much as possible about the condition of the home and the need for any major repairs before you buy so that you can avoid any unpleasant surprises and difficulties later.
 Inspections are a good way for homebuyers to assure themselves that the home they are buying is in good condition.

 Idaho is known as a “caveat emptor” state, that means “let the buyer beware”.
-It is very important for buyers to check out the property before closing, although sellers are to reveal any problems with the house that have to do with health and safety.
+It is very important for buyers to check out the property before closing, although sellers are required to reveal any known problems with the house that have to do with health and safety.

 A home inspection is neither an appraisal, which determines the market value of a home nor a municipal inspection, which verifies compliance with local codes.
 A real estate agent will not determine for you the condition of the property.
 It is your responsibility as a buyer to ascertain the condition of the property.

 Since Idaho does not regulate the home inspection industry or require state licensing, how do we tell the difference between a qualified home inspector and some random guy with a fancy name tag?
 Joshua McKay, the owner of Lake City Inspections, was kind enough to offer some pointers.

 "In the absence of state licensing we can look at certifications from reputable sources.
 The International Association of Certified Home Inspectors (InterNACHI) is the largest association of professional inspectors in the world.